sonic-net/SONiC/doc/mgmt/Management Framework.md

                                         ;       Client's public certificate should
                                         ;       be registered on this server.
     log_level   = DIGIT                 ; Verbosity for glog.V logs

+###### 3.2.2.4.15 API Documentation

+REST Server will provide [Swagger UI](https://github.com/swagger-api/swagger-ui) based online documentation and test UI for all REST APIs it supports.
+Documentation can be accessed by launching URL **https://*REST_SERVER_IP*/ui** in a browser.
+This page will list all supported OpenAPI definition files (both YANG generated and manual) along with link to open Swagger UI for them.

 ##### 3.2.2.5 gNMI server